sraddon/SUMO-V2X-Communication-Research-Platooning-and-CIM/README.md

 1. Install [Python](https://www.python.org/), make sure you tick the box to add python to your system path during installation
 2. Install [SUMO](https://sumo.dlr.de/wiki/Installing), make sure you tick the box to add SUMO to your system path during installation
 3. Clone this repository into a local area.
-4. Run any of the scenarios from the scenarios folder either by double clicking them or using the command prompt (ex. python Launch-Intersection-Scenario-1.py)
+4. Run the scenario_runner.py file either by double clicking it or using the command prompt (ex. python scenario_runner.py)
+5. It will then give you the options of the scenarios you can run, input your choice and the simulation will start automatically (You can also pass directly from the cmd if you want to bypass the clunky python input code)
-5. Explore the code base!
-I've tried to make it quite well documented within the code and I'd recommend reading in this order: scenario file ----> simulation manager ---> vehicle ---> platoon ---> intersection controller
+6. Explore the code base!
+I've tried to make it quite well documented within the code and I'd recommend reading in this order: scenario manager ----> simulation manager ---> vehicle ---> platoon ---> intersection controller

 Any Python compatible IDE can be used to edit the project, I used Visual Studio but there are plenty others!
 More information about the different scenarios and how they work are below.